 Aroma: 5.0 – It smells like someone mixed a creamsicle with paint thinner.
 There’s a bit of citrus like smell, and it’s even a bit creamy.
 However there is definitely vodka in there – so I guess it averages out.

-Manliness: 3.0 – I’ll say this of their literature, maybe they shouldn’t use Texas water, and possibly leave some waste behind in their process… Beyond that it’s certainly a bit wanky, and despite what you could call a Texas rancher look with the labeling, and lady dipping toes into the water – when you look closer at taglines like ‘Dive in’, or it going out of the way to say gluten-free you realize something.
-This is not the manly punch a horse in the face vodka, this is hipster, and you combine that with everything else and manliness suffers.
+Honesty: 3.0 – I’ll say this of their literature, maybe they shouldn’t use Texas water, and possibly leave some waste behind in their process… Beyond that it’s certainly a bit wanky, and despite what you could call a Texas rancher look with the labeling, and lady dipping toes into the water – when you look closer at taglines like ‘Dive in’, or it going out of the way to say gluten-free you realize something.
+This is not the manly punch a horse in the face vodka, this is hipster, and you combine that with everything else and honesty suffers.

 Vodka Tonic: 3.5 – That certainly helps, but it’s just wrong.
 It just tastes ‘off’ and I’m not a fan.